Antonio Missiroli

-Antonio Missiroli (born 1955) is an Italian researcher, editorialist, lecturer and policy adviser in the European Institutions.
-A polyglot, Missiroli is fluent in Italian, English, French and German.
+Antonio Missiroli (born 1955) is an Italian researcher, academic and former policymaker.
+He has worked for both the EU and NATO.

 He has written articles and books on EU Foreign and Security Policy, EU Enlargement, EU Institutions and Comparative Politics.

-He was the Director of the European Union Institute for Security Studies from mid-October 2012 to December 2017.

-As from January 2018 he is NATO Assistant Secretary General for Emerging Security Challenges.

 Biography

 Missiroli gained his Master's degree in International Public Policy from Johns Hopkins University SAIS Bologna in 1993, and his Ph.D. in Contemporary History from the Scuola Normale Superiore (Pisa) in 1997.

-He was a professional journalist (corresponding from Germany during unification for "L'Indipendente", an Italian daily) and commentator on EU and international affairs.
+He worked as a journalist (corresponding from Germany during unification for "L'Indipendente", an Italian daily) and commentator on EU and international affairs.

-Missiroli has lectured in several subjects at various universities (European politics at the University of Bath, European security at the university of Trento, transatlantic security at Boston University, and European Foreign Policy at the School of Advanced International Studies of Johns Hopkins University.
+Missiroli has lectured in several subjects at various universities, including European politics at the University of Bath, European security at the university of Trento, and transatlantic security at Boston University.
 He has also spent time as Visiting Fellow at St Antony's College, Oxford (1996–1997).

-Before joining the Bureau of European Policy Advisers, he acted as Head of European Studies at CeSPI in Rome (1994–1997), as Research Fellow at the W/EU Institute for Security Studies in Paris (1998–2005) and as Director of Studies at the European Policy Centre in Brussels (2005–2010).
-He currently teaches a course called "The EU and NATO: emerging security challenges" at Sciences Po Lille.
+Before joining the Bureau of European Policy Advisers, he acted as Head of European Studies at CeSPI in Rome (1994–1997), and as Director of Studies at the European Policy Centre in Brussels (2005–2010).

 He worked in the Bureau of European Policy Advisers of the European Commission as the Head of the European Dialogue from 2010 to mid October 2012.

+Missiroli served as director of the EU Institute for Security Studies from 2012 to 2017, having previously been a research fellow there from 2002 to 2005.

+From January 2018 to October 2020, Missiroli was NATO Assistant Secretary General for Emerging Security Challenges.

+As of 2023, Missiroli is an adjunct professor at Johns Hopkins SAIS Europe in Bologna, a non-resident associate fellow at the NATO Defence College in Rome, and a senior policy fellow at the Institute of Security and Global Affairs at the University of Leiden in The Hague.